warp1337/p_jenkins_monitor/README.md

 Installation
 =============

-1. mkdir ~/sketchbook
+1. mkdir -p ~/sketchbook/libraries
 2. git clone this into ~/sketchbook
+3. Download and unzip the [HTTP Requests Library](https://github.com/runemadsen/HTTP-Requests-for-Processing/releases/download/0.1/httprequests_processing.zip) into ~/sketchbook/libraries
-3. Edit the config.json according to your needs
+4. Edit the config.json according to your needs
-4. Get the latest release of https://processing.org/, fire it up, and open the Jenkins_Monitor.pde
+5. Get the latest release of https://processing.org/, fire it up, and open the Jenkins_Monitor.pde
-5. Run it! (press "Play")
+6. Run it! (press "Play")

 Stand-Alone Deployment